 YOU CAN HELP!

-Its time for one of my famous "You Can Help" segments!
+It's time for one of my famous "You Can Help" segments!
 Despite having a profile of adequate length, many facts on the life of Providence Ludlam still remain a mystery, including his date of birth, parents, siblings, education and burial location.
-The following is a shout out to all of you blog readers/lurkers/amateur historians and Facebook friends!
-As there is hardly anything on the internet about the life of this interestingly named man, hopefully someone out there knows more about "Provie" than what is already mentioned in his article.
+The following is a shout out to any readers/lurkers/amateur historians and Facebook friends!
+As there is hardly anything on the internet about the life of this interestingly named man, hopefully, someone out there knows more about "Provie" than what is already mentioned in his article.
 If any amateur historian/reader wants an interesting project to fill their time with, see what info you can dig up on this interestingly named New Jerseyean!